Packaging that doesn't pollute does exist!

 Numerous other active packaging products are now on the market, including moisture absorbers and ethylene absorbers for fruit preservation.
 Substantial research investments are being made in this field, particularly in anti-microbial packaging.
 The development of tools to aid the design of innovative, safe and effective packaging solutions is a major research focus.

-Thanks to their active role in preserving food products, these packaging solutions can anticipate very positive spin-offs, linked to the reduction of food loss and waste.
+Thanks to their active role in the preservation of food products, these packaging solutions can anticipate very positive spin-offs, linked to the reduction of food loss and waste.
 According to the French Environment and Energy Management Agency (Ademe), of the 29 kg of food thrown away by the French every year, 7 kg is still packaged.

 Other issues concern so-called "intelligent" packaging, which informs the various players in the chain, including consumers, about product quality.
 In this way, they help to limit losses linked to sanitary safety margins applied to use-by dates, and to the misinterpretation of these dates.
 In this way, it is possible to detect the presence of pathogenic bacteria or provide information on the ripeness of a fruit without having to touch or smell it.